Chapter 6.67

 5. Storage Area Runoff.
 The discharge of untreated runoff to the municipal separate storm sewer system from areas which store materials containing grease, oil or other hazardous substances, and uncovered receptacles containing hazardous materials is prohibited.

 6. Commercial/Municipal Swimming Pools.
-The discharge of chlorinated/brominated swimming pool water and filter backwash storm drain system from swimming pools is prohibited.
+The discharge of filter backwash from commercial and municipal swimming pools is prohibited.

 7. Toxic Materials.
-The discharge of untreated runoff from the wishing of pollutants from paved or unpaved storage or equipment areas to the municipal separate storm sewer system is prohibited.
+The discharge of untreated runoff from the washing of pollutants from paved or unpaved storage or equipment areas to the municipal separate storm sewer system is prohibited.

 8. Impervious Surfaces.
 The discharge from washing of impervious surfaces in industrial and commercial areas into the municipal separate storm sewer system, unless specifically required by state or local health and safety codes, is prohibited.

 9. Concrete Trucks.
-Discharge to the municipal separate storm sewer system from the washing out of concrete trucks or the discharge of cement laden wash water from concrete truck, pumps, tools and equipment is prohibited.
+Discharge to the municipal separate storm sewer system from the washing out of concrete trucks is prohibited.

 10. Equipment Repair and Maintenance.
 All equipment and machinery is to be repaired or maintained such that leaks, spills and other maintenance-related pollutants are not discharged to the municipal separate storm sewer system.

-11. Treatment Systems.
-Stormwater clarifiers, separators, sediment ponds and other stormwater treatment systems shall be kept in proper operating condition at all times.
+12. Treatment Systems.
+Stormwater clarifiers, separators, sediment ponds and other stormwater treatment systems shall be kept in proper operating condition and maintained according to product specifications and site characteristics to maintain effectiveness in reducing the discharge of pollutants in order to achieve water quality standards/receiving water limitations.
+Documentation on operation and maintenance activities shall be retained on site at all times, and made available upon request by an authorized enforcement officer.
 All facilities shall be constructed and installed to permit easy and safe access for maintenance and inspection at all times.

-Treatment system shall be approved by the director of public works prior to installation and operation.
+Treatment systems shall be approved by the director of public works prior to installation and operation.
 The director shall require plans and supporting information as necessary for the evaluation of the treatment systems.

 b.
 The waste discharge identification number issued by the State Water Resources Control Board; and